 You can turn on/off the rules as needed.
 For now, let's leave them alone and close without saving.

-Run - Automated Transaction Matching (high speed matching)
+IV.
+Run - Automated Transaction Matching (high speed matching) and Review Your Records.

 To Run Automated Transaction Matching, simply click on the Matching icon.